 Over the course of the year, residents are introduced to the psychopharmacological and psychotherapeutic treatments for psychiatric conditions that affect children and adolescents.
-Specifically, the fundamentals of psychotherapy, psychopharmacology and family treatments are reviewed.
+Specifically, the fundamentals of psychotherapy, psychopharmacology, and family treatments are reviewed.

 Second-Year Didactic Curriculum

-Adolescent Substance Abuse
+Adolescent Substance Misuse